Choosing a special school

 How long things take can also depend on your local authority.
 You may need to contact them for updates or to complain, especially if they're not keeping to statutory (legal) timeframes.

-Types of SEN school
+Types of special school

 • communication and interaction